Svarta ballader

 Many of the poems have been set to music and recorded as songs by 20th century composers and singer-songwriters, including by Andersson, Gunnar Turesson, Gunde Johansson, Thorstein Bergman, and Sven Scholander.
-The singer Sofia Karlsson's 2005 album was called Svarta Ballader; it interpreted five poems from the book.
+The singer Sofia Karlsson's 2005 album, Svarta Ballader, interpreted five poems from the book.
 The 1972 Hootenanny Singers recording of the first song in the book, "Omkring tiggarn från Luossa", remained on the Swedish charts for an exceptional 52 weeks.

 Author

 The book's author was the Swedish proletarian school author Dan Andersson.
 He was born in a village in the forested Dalarna province, and grew up in poverty; his father was a primary school teacher, taking odd jobs to try to earn enough money to live on.
 Andersson was sent to Forest Lake, Minnesota when he was 14 to see if the family could move there for a better life.
 He reported that things were no better there, and returned home.
 He published three poetry books in his lifetime: Kolarhistorier (Charcoal Stories, 1914), Kolvaktarens visor (The Charcoal-burner's Songs, 1915), and Svarta Ballader (1917).
 In 1918 he married Olga Turesson, sister to the troubadour Gunnar Turesson.
 The family moved to a log cabin named Luossa in Skattlösberg; the name occurs in the title of one of his best-known poems, Omkring tiggarn från Luossa (Around the beggar from Luossa).
 Andersson became well-educated, writing poems and translating texts such as Charles Baudelaire's 1857 Les Fleurs du mal into Swedish.
 He died aged 32 of accidental poisoning in a hotel in Stockholm in 1920.
 His wife Olga was pregnant at the time, and in 1921 gave birth to a daughter, Monica (married name Sedell).
-He was not well-known in his lifetime, becoming famous after his death.
+He was not well known in his lifetime, becoming famous after his death.
 By 1970 he was one of Sweden's best-known and most loved poets.